 A fun afternoon activity is to go for a paddle around the island on a kayak or stand-up paddleboard.
 Maybe not entirely around the island, unless you’re feeling fit, but it is possible.

-You could even rent a kayak for the day, and paddle yourself over to the north side and dock at Northside Beach Club.
+You could even rent a kayak for the day, and paddle yourself over to the north side and dock at Northside Beach Club or Bliss Beach.
 This saves the cost of the Split-to-Split ferry.

 11. Scuba diving on the Belize Barrier Reef